VASR: Variance-Aware Systematic Resampling for Reward-Guided Diffusion: Introduction

-where $p_{\theta}$ denotes the pretrained diffusion model and $\lambda \ge 0$ controls the strength of reward alignment.
-These methods trade additional inference-time computation for flexibility, enabling alignment with new rewards without retraining.

-Several families of inference-time methods have recently been proposed.
-Gradient-based approaches~\cite{universal_guidance, dps} bias the denoising trajectory using reward gradients, but require differentiable reward models and can destabilize the denoising process by pulling trajectories off the data manifold.
-SMC methods~\cite{smc1, dou2024diffusion, fkd} maintain a population of particles and resample according to estimated rewards, offering a principled probabilistic framework but suffering from diversity collapse under aggressive resampling.
-Search-based methods~\cite{uhera, uhera2} perform local reward-guided exploration but do not scale naturally with compute.
-Value-function methods~\cite{dts} learn a value function via Monte Carlo rollouts and sample greedily, but the rollouts are computationally expensive and difficult to batch, making them impractical at scale.
-A key failure mode of SMC-based methods is \emph{diversity collapse}: as optimization pressure increases, the final population descends from only a small number of ancestral particles, producing over-optimized samples that deviate from the prior.
-We demonstrate this concretely in Section~\ref{sec:ablations} for \textsc{FK-Diffusion} (Strongest SMC baseline)~\cite{fkd}, where multinomial resampling aggressively prunes trajectories early in the denoising chain.
+Several families of inference-time methods have been proposed.
+Gradient-based approaches~\cite{universal_guidance, dps} bias the denoising trajectory using reward gradients, which requires differentiable reward models that may destabilize the denoising process by pulling trajectories off the data manifold \cite{dts}.
+Search-based methods~\cite{uhera, uhera2} perform local reward-guided exploration, while value based methods~\cite{dts} learn a value function via Monte Carlo rollouts and sample greedily, though both families are computationally impractical at scale.
+Particle-based methods sidestep both pitfalls: they scale tractably and do not require differentiable reward models.
+These methods~\cite{smc1, dou2024diffusion, fkd} maintain a population of K particles during inference and, at each resampling step, draw a new population by sampling particles in proportion to their current reward estimates.
+However, existing SMC methods suffer from diversity collapse.

-\textsc{FVD} addresses this by replacing multinomial resampling with a Fleming--Viot-style birth--death mechanism tailored to diffusion alignment.
-Adapting Fleming--Viot population control to diffusion denoising requires handling two diffusion-specific challenges: rewards are only approximately available at intermediate timesteps, and naive rebirth would collapse deterministic DDIM trajectories.
-By combining independent reward-based survival decisions with stochastic rebirth, \textsc{FVD} yields a softer, variance-reducing population dynamics that preserves trajectory diversity throughout denoising, aggregates posterior mass more broadly, requires no learned approximations or expensive rollouts, and remains fully parallelizable.
-We show in Section~\ref{sec:ablations} that this resolves the collapse observed in \textsc{FK-Diffusion} (FKD), and in Section~\ref{sec:experiments} that it yields consistent gains across both prompt-conditioned, class-conditioned and prompt-free reward settings.
-Our main contributions are:

-\begin{enumerate} \item \textbf{Fleming--Viot population control for diffusion alignment.} We replace multinomial resampling in particle-based diffusion alignment with a Fleming--Viot-style birth--death mechanism tailored to diffusion denoising, where rewards are only approximately available at intermediate timesteps and naive rebirth would collapse deterministic trajectories.
-By combining independent reward-based survival decisions, uniform donor selection, and stochastic rebirth noise, \textsc{FVD} reduces offspring variance, mitigates lineage collapse, and improves sample quality over FKD.

-\item \textbf{Adaptive control of alignment strength.} We show that the fraction of removed particles $\alpha_t = n_{\mathrm{dead}}/K$ is monotonic in $\lambda$, enabling a Robbins--Monro update

-that automatically adjusts selection pressure during sampling.
-This replaces manual tuning of $\lambda$ with a simple and interpretable target absorption rate $\alpha^{*}$.